phuocnguyen90/LocalTabula/README.md

    We’re adding an interactive SQL console so you can write and run custom queries alongside the automated pipeline.

 3. **Google Colab Support**
-   There’s an experimental `main.ipynb` for Colab, with ngrok tunneling to expose the Streamlit app.
+   There’s an experimental `main.ipynb` for Colab for testing purpose, with ngrok tunneling to expose the Streamlit app.
 Because Colab currently runs CUDA 12.5, GPU setup can be tricky—if you plan to use Colab, we recommend the 8B llama-3.1 model for smooth performance.